-- A list of available units from landlords wishing to participate in the program & a list of areas where rental properties may be found. - Notification of Rights and Obligations Violence Against Women Act. - A list of surrounding housing authorities. - A guide to the Housing Choice Voucher Program. - If the family includes a person with disabilities, per family's request GGHA will provide a list of units and note which ones are accessible. - The Family Obligations under the program. - The grounds on which the GGHA may terminate assistance for a participant family because of family action or failure to act. - The GGHA informal hearing procedures including when the GGHA is required to offer a participant family the opportunity for an informal hearing and how to request the hearing. - A map showing areas representing various income levels of the jurisdiction and surrounding areas for the purpose of expanding housing opportunities for families. - An HQS checklist. - Procedures for notifying the GGHA and/or HUD of program abuses such as side payments, extra charges, violations of tenant rights, and owner's failure to repair of units. - The family's rights as a tenant and a program participant. - Requirements for reporting changes between annual recertifications. - Information on security deposits and legal referral services. - Choosing a unit carefully and only after due consideration. - The Family Self-Sufficiency program and its advantages.
+- A list of available units from landlords wishing to participate in the program & a list of areas where rental properties may be found. - Notice of Occupancy Rights under the Violence Against Women Act. - Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking, and Alternate Documentation. - A list of surrounding housing authorities. - A guide to the Housing Choice Voucher Program. - If the family includes a person with disabilities, per family's request GGHA will provide a list of units and note which ones are accessible. - The Family Obligations under the program. - The grounds on which the GGHA may terminate assistance for a participant family because of family action or failure to act. - The GGHA informal hearing procedures including when the GGHA is required to offer a participant family the opportunity for an informal hearing and how to request the hearing. - A map showing areas representing various income levels of the jurisdiction and surrounding areas for the purpose of expanding housing opportunities for families. - An HQS checklist. - Procedures for notifying the GGHA and/or HUD of program abuses such as side payments, extra charges, violations of tenant rights, and owner's failure to repair of units. - The family's rights as a tenant and a program participant. - Requirements for reporting changes between annual recertifications. - Information on security deposits and legal referral services. - Choosing a unit carefully and only after due consideration. - The Family Self-Sufficiency program and its advantages.